Converting

 Hypothesis:

-The gap between video inspiration and retail conversion could be addressed by extracting product information from video content using computer vision software, triggered whenever a user shares a video to my platform.
+The gap between social media inspiration and retail conversion could be addressed by extracting product information from content using computer vision software, triggered whenever a user shares content to the app.

-A combination of search-enhancement techniques could subsequently return the same or very similar products.
+A combination of reverse image search and textual enhancement could subsequently return the same or very similar products.

 This creates value for: